Find out how personal alarms work, the different types available and what to consider before buying one.

 The care system is failing to provide the support that we and our loved ones need.
 We're calling for action on care.
 Help us confront the care crisis by backing our campaign now.

-Basic personal alarms: the most basic personal alarms simply make a loud noise when activated, alerting people nearby that there is a problem.
+The most basic personal alarms make a loud noise when activated, alerting people nearby that there is a problem.
 They are very cheap to buy but rely on someone being close by to help.

 At night, the pager sits in a charging unit next to the carer’s bed and if the carer is a heavy sleeper, a vibrating pillow alert can also be attached to some units to help wake the carer.

-Read telecare systems to learn about more sophisticated models that can connect to a number of sensors, such as door sensors or a bed /chair sensor.
-This will enable the carer to give assistance if the person leaves the property or gets out of their bed or chair.
+Read about telecare systems to learn about more sophisticated models that connect to a number of sensors, such as door sensors or a bed /chair sensor, which are especially valuable if you are caring for a relative or friend who has more complex needs, such as dementia.
+These systems enable you to give assistance if your loved one leaves their home or gets out of their bed in the middle of the night and becomes disoriented.

 Choosing and buying a personal alarm